About HAS

 Annual and financial reports

-When HAS started operations in 2006, we struggled to raise enough money to carry out the various activities necessary to effectively alleviate animal suffering in the part of Coimbatore we are responsible for.
-The lack of funds seems to be perennial as we, to this day, are living under severe economic restrictions that negatively impact the scope and scale of our activities.
+When HAS started operations in 2006, we struggled to raise sufficient funds to carry out the various activities necessary to effectively alleviate animal suffering in the part of Coimbatore for which we are responsible.
+The lack of financial support persists, as we continue to face significant economic constraints that negatively affect the scope and scale of our activities.

 Sources of income for HAS can be categorised as follows:

-2) Donations from corporations, individuals, trustees, and board members cover approximately 70% of the total expenditure.
+2) Donations from charity partners, corporations, individuals, trustees, and board members cover approximately 70% of the total expenditure.

 Running HAS costs approximately INR 12 Lakh (USD 15,000) per month split between the expenses listed in the table below.